Dead of Night

-Dead of Night is a 1945 black and white British anthology horror film, made by Ealing Studios.
-The individual segments were directed by Alberto Cavalcanti, Charles Crichton, Basil Dearden and Robert Hamer.
-It stars Mervyn Johns, Googie Withers, Sally Ann Howes and Michael Redgrave.
-The film is best remembered for the concluding story featuring Redgrave and an insane ventriloquist's malevolent dummy.
+Dead of Night is a 1945 British supernatural horror anthology film directed by Alberto Cavalcanti, Charles Crichton, Basil Dearden, and Robert Hamer.
+It stars Mervyn Johns, Googie Withers, Sally Ann Howes, and Michael Redgrave.
+Produced by Ealing Studios, the film features five segments within a frame narrative in which a group of guests assembled at a country manor recount stories of their own encounters with the supernatural.
+It is best remembered for the concluding story featuring Redgrave as an insane ventriloquist with a malevolent dummy.

-Dead of Night is a rare British horror film of the 1940s; horror films were banned from production in Britain during World War II.
-It had an influence on subsequent British films in the genre.
+Eagle-Lion Films released Dead of Night theatrically in the United Kingdom on 9 September 1945.
+Dead of Night is one of the few horror films made in England during the 1940s, as horror films had been banned from production in Britain during World War II.
+It was also one of the few horror efforts from Ealing Studios, who were primarily known for producing comedies.
+The film was greatly influential on the horror and anthology film genres, and is regarded by film critics and scholars as a classic.

 Both of John Baines' stories were reused for later films and the ventriloquist dummy episode was adapted into the pilot episode of the long-running CBS radio series Escape.

-While primarily in the horror genre, the film has shades of the comedy that would make the studio's name.